AakashSunil/The-Gourmet-Tavern/README.md

 #   npm run build
-    Run the Server and A Build Version of the Client In this method a build folder for the frontend will be created which will then need to be Served to the Browser.
+    Run the Server and A Build Version of the Client In this method, a build folder for the frontend will be created.
+    This will then need to be Served to the Browser.
-    All the required steps for this setup have been declared as part of the scripts to be run for the project.
+    All the required steps for this setup have been declared as part of the Custom Scripts.

-    The Build Version will be Served at a Particular Link which should be seen in the Terminal/Output.
+    The Build will be Served at a Particular Link which should be seen in the Terminal/Output.

 The Setup will include the following features
 Browser View Features - End User